matloff/TidyverseSkeptic/README.md

 base-R in comparison.
 (It is ironic that advocates who present such statements are statisticians, who ought to know the need for a control group.)

+Moreover, in discussions with those who report success in using the Tidyverse to teach beginning programmers, I ask whether their students are incapable of learning just base-R.  They readily concede that the answer is no.  Indeed, before the Tidyverse, throngs of people were learning base-R without any prior programming background.

 ### Tidyverse makes learning harder, due to adding much complexity